perak/famous-tutorial/README.md

 Less talk - more code examples
 ------------------------------

-This is famo.us tutorial packaged as meteor application with live examples.
+This is famo.us tutorial packaged as meteor application with examples.

-**Under construction**
+You can see it live at [http://famous-tutorial.meteor.com](http://famous-tutorial.meteor.com)

+**This tutorial is still under construction**